What Do Transistors Do? Learn More!

 Transistors operate using three terminals: the emitter, collector, and base.
 The base acts like a gate that controls the flow of current between the collector and emitter.
 When a small current is applied to the base, it allows a much larger current to flow from the collector to the emitter, amplifying the input signal in the process.
 While all transistors perform similar functions, there are various types depending on the specific needs of a circuit.

-1. Bipolar Junction Transistor (BJT): This type of transistor has two junctions between different kinds of semiconductor material.
+Bipolar Junction Transistor (BJT): This type of transistor has two junctions between different kinds of semiconductor material.
 It operates by injecting electrons and holes between the base and the collector/emitter terminals.
 There are also two polarities of BJTs.
 In NPN transistors, the current flows from the collector to the emitter when a positive voltage is applied to the base.
 In PNP transistors, the opposite occurs, and a negative voltage at the base allows current to flow.

-2. Field-Effect Transistor (FET): This type of transistor uses an electric field to control the flow of current.
+Field-Effect Transistor (FET): This type of transistor uses an electric field to control the flow of current.
 The most widely used type of FET is the Metal-Oxide-Semiconductor Field-Effect Transistor (MOSFET), which is widely used in microprocessors and digital circuits because they are more power efficient.
 MOSFETs come in two flavors: N-channel and P-channel, and they rely on positive or negative voltage applied to the gate (analogous to the base in BJTs) to control current flow.

 Why Transistors Are So Important

 Transistors are the foundation of modern computing because they are the key component in logic gates, which are, in turn, the building blocks of integrated circuits (ICs).
-And integrated circuits are found in virtually all modern electronics.
+Integrated circuits are found in virtually all modern electronics.
 ICs pack millions or billions of transistors onto a small chip, and these chips can perform complex tasks, from basic arithmetic to advanced computations that power artificial intelligence.
 The more transistors on a chip, the more processing power that chip has.

 The Impact of Transistors